-Additionally, because our law firm fights conviction from all angles, we would assert a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
-The possibilities are numerous and diverse.
-One of those we frequently assert is a “Miranda rights violation.”
-In Arizona, the standard of whether any incriminating statement (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
+Because our law firm fights conviction from all angles, we have vast experience of a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
+One of the primary defense tactics we use is your Right to Remain Silent / Miranda Rights.
+In Arizona, the standard of whether any incriminating comments (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
 If we can demonstrate that the police coerced you (i.e., intimidated or tricked you) into making a confession or inculpatory statement, or that they did not properly read you your Miranda Rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.

 If a person that has been brought in for questioning, detained or arrested and they were refused to speak with a lawyer, we can use the “denial of right to Counsel”.
 Other defenses may include: